xansec/picoCTF/CONTRIBUTING.md

     git checkout master
   git merge upstream/master
     ```
     Now your local copy of the repository has all the latest changes.
-Be sure to rebase any private feature branches you are working on off of this fresh verison of `master`.
+Be sure to rebase any private feature branches you are working on off of this fresh version of `master`.
-4. Push your synchronized branch up to your copy of the reposity on GitHub.
+4. Push your synchronized branch up to your copy of the repository on GitHub.
     ```git push origin master```

 ## Git Workflow